 “Day of the Dead” (and other offensive Mexican stereotype costumes) from Costume Craze:

-Thanks to Dolores R. for the tip!Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Dolores R. for the tip!Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.